 BVG x adidas Originals EQT 93/17

-German transit company Berliner Verkehrsbetriebe (BVG) teamed up with adidas for a very special EQT 93/17 that doubles as a train ticket.
-Decorated with the Flecktarn-inspired camouflage pattern found throughout Berlin’s U-Bahn train network, the EQT also featured a Jahreskarte (yearly train ticket) on the tongue, which is quite a clever design detail, if you ask us.
-While the sneaker’s price-tag was around $215 USD, the cost of a yearly ticket in Berlin is substantially more, at around $950 USD.
+German transit company Berliner Verkehrsbetriebe (BVG) teamed up with adidas for a special EQT 93/17 that doubles as a train ticket.
+Decorated with the Flecktarn-inspired camouflage pattern found on Berlin subway carriages, the EQT also featured a Jahreskarte (yearly transport ticket) on the tongue.

-Y-3’s Runner 4D sneakers were first shown at Paris Fashion Week, showing Y-3’s first-ever use of 4D technology in a non-performance context, alongside a Primeknit upper.
-Created in collaboration with American firm Carbon, the sole unit was constructed with Digital Light Synthesis, which uses digital light projection, oxygen-permeable optics, and programmable liquid resins to generate high performance, durable polymeric products.
+Y-3’s Runner 4D was first shown at Paris Fashion Week, showing off Y-3’s first-ever use of 4D technology in a non-performance context alongside a Primeknit upper.
+Created in collaboration with American firm Carbon, the sole unit was constructed using Digital Light Synthesis, which uses digital light projection, oxygen-permeable optics, and programmable liquid resins to generate durable, high-performance polymeric products.

 KITH x adidas Terrex “EEA”

-KITH worked with adidas to re-work the Terrex Agravic, an advanced trail running performance sneaker.
-Clever KITH branding is added to the upper, while the shoe is also mocked-up with well-appointed color bocking.
-Technical features include an abrasion-resistant seam-sealed upper, and Boost cushioning.
-The collaboration once again highlights KITH and Ronnie Fieg’s ability to elevate collaborations with an unrelenting attention to detail.
+KITH worked with adidas to rework the Terrex Agravic, an advanced trail runner.
+KITH branding was added to the upper alongside some well-appointed color-bocking.
+Technical features included an abrasion-resistant seam-sealed upper and Boost cushioning.
+This collaboration once again highlighted KITH and Ronnie Fieg’s ability to elevate models with an unrelenting attention to detail.

 Solebox x adidas Consortium Quesence

-Championing quality over hype, Solebox teamed up with adidas Consortium for the “Italian Leather” Quesence.
-Created with a mixture of luxurious suede, plus the thoughtful addition of a vegetable-tanned leather heel stabilizer, the well-appointed and under-the-radar Quesence silhouette was a breath of fresh air, given the climate of hyped releases that arrive each and every weekend.
+Championing quality over hype, Solebox teamed up with adidas Consortium for the “Italian Leathers” Quesence.
+Created with a mixture of luxurious suede and a vegetable-tanned leather heel stabilizer, the more low-key Quesence was a breath of fresh air in a climate of hype.

-Altogether, adidas hasn’t issued many releases of the Ultra Boost in its mid-top incarnation.
-Featuring hits of tropical lime green as well as rich blue, and grey panels on the medial side, this “Prototype” colorway flew slightly under the radar in contrast to the brand’s hyped collaborations with Alexander Wang and Kanye West, however this general release was one of the strongest we’ve seen from the brand with the three stripes so far this year.
+Altogether, adidas hasn’t issued many Ultra Boosts in its mid-top incarnation.
+This “Prototype” version, featuring hits of tropical lime green, rich blue, and gray paneling, flew slightly under the radar compared with the brand’s hyped ongoing collaborations with Alexander Wang and Kanye West.
+But this general release was one of the strongest this year from the Brand With the Three Stripes.